 where Stk is Stokes number and Φ is the bend angle in radians.
 All size resolved concentrations and fluxes in this study have been corrected according to Eq.
-(1) for the three bends.
-The relative loss due to these bends were less than 0.1% for the first OPC channel (0.25< D_p <0.28 μ m) and 3.2% for the last OPC channel (2.0< D_p <2.5 μ m).
-The reason for the relatively small inertial loss is the laminar flow.
+(3) for the three bends.
+The relative losses due to these bends were less than 0.05% for the first OPC channel (0.25 < D_p <0.28 μm), gradually increasing with increasing D_p within the OPC size range, to reach 1.6% for the last OPC channel (2.0 < D_p <2.5 μm).
+The reason for the small inertial loss is the laminar flow.

-Losses due to diffusion were estimated by relations for diffusion in laminar flow in Hinds et al. (1999).
+Losses due to diffusion were estimated using relations for diffusion in laminar flow in Hinds et al. (1999).
 The average diffusional loss was 0.4% for the first OPC channel and 0.07% for the last OPC channel.
 Since these values are small, the impact of diffusional losses within the sampling line has been neglected.

-No Webb correction has been applied to the fluxes.
+No Webb correction (Webb et al., 1980) has been applied to the fluxes.
 Temperature fluctuations are dampened in a tubing of several meters (Rannik et al., 1997) and therefore the particle fluxes were not corrected with regard to sensible heat fluxes.
 Nor were the fluxes corrected with regard to latent heat fluxes, since the sampled air was dried before entering the OPC.